 - All twin mountings were to a generally similar design and used electrically driven oil hydraulic gear for both training and elevation.
 A loading platform was attached to the rear of the cradle as the trunnions were 98 inches (249 cm) above the roller path.
 The A1 mount was unshielded.
-The A1 Mod 1 added a shield, while the shield for the A1 Mod 2 had a slightly different shape and the A1 Mod 3 had a thicker shield.
+The A1 Mod 1 added a shield, while the shield for the A1 Mod 2 had a slightly different shape and the A1 Mod 3 had a thicker shield to enable them to withstand the blast from the 46 cm guns on the Yamato class.
 The B1 mounting had no shield but did have a more powerful electric training motor, giving it faster elevation and training speeds.

 - Ramming was via a spring-powered mechanism that was cocked by the recoil force when the gun fired.
 Fuze-setting machines were fixed to the breech faces of the guns.
 Most ships had one or two hoists per twin mounting.

 - The submarine mountings were manually operated and ammunition was supplied via pneumatic hoists.
 Twin mountings on surface ships usually had one or two hoists per mounting, but these were not always located near the guns.
 For example, the Unryu class carrier Katsuragi had one electrical dredger hoist that was located 32 meters (105 feet) and two bulkheads away from the mounting it served.